 Eureka Springs, Arkansas

 The Mountain-Town Charm: Nestled in the Ozark Mountains, Eureka Springs is so picturesque it may as well have popped out of a children's storybook.
 It was even officially called the Magic City at one point.
-One of its many charming features are the well-preserved Victorian homes and shops on cobblestone streets that climb up the sides of the narrow valley.
-Just outside the town center, you'll find natural healing springs and the winding White River, which sits at the foot of breathtaking foliage.
-It has some of the strictest anti-discrimination laws in the state (it was also the first city to issue same-sex marriage licenses) and has even been dubbed the "Southern-fried San Francisco."
+One of its many charming features is well-preserved Victorian homes and shops on cobblestone streets that climb up the sides of the narrow valley.
+Just outside the town center, find natural healing springs and the winding White River, which sits at the foot of breathtaking foliage.
+And, the town gets high marks for inclusivity; it has some of the strictest anti-discrimination laws in the state (it was also the first city to issue same-sex marriage licenses) and has even been dubbed the "Southern-fried San Francisco."

 Elevation: 1260 feet